 These include an intelligent TV remote control, two wireless headphones and a computer input lineup that frees the mouse from the desktop.

-Thomson introduced the products last month at the 2005 International Consumer Electronics Show press preview at the Mandarin Oriental Hotel in New York.
+Thomson introduced the products yesterday at the 2005 International Consumer Electronics Show press preview at the Mandarin Oriental Hotel, here.

 Sold under its high-end Acoustic Research brand, Thomson’s ARR1540 universal learning remote control offers an LCD touch screen, integrated atomic clock and internal room temperature sensor, and is designed to put users in complete command of their home theater systems.
 This “intelligent remote” serves as “command central,” controlling up to 15 components and containing an extensive “smart code” library for the operation of multiple consumer electronics product brands, including HDTV/HD tuner codes.

 At the touch of a single key, the LCD touch screen on the ARR1540 displays all control options, while a dedicated test key simplifies programming and verifies code selection.
 A total of 31 programmable keys are provided for each component, while 10 macro settings provide up to 25 steps and event timers.
 Memory backup, while charging the batteries, saves all customization and programming.
 The unit is set for early 2005 availability at $179.95 suggested retail.